-- a.
-Labour the wages and salaries of all staff directly working on that service.
-These costs include staff overheads, such as allowing for annual leave, sick leave, workers' compensation payments and long service leave. - b.
-Materials and contracts supplies and services used in providing the service. - Administrative expenses the office support for a service.
-Typically, an operational unit provides a number of services, so the administrative costs of that unit will need to be allocated across the different services.
+- Labour the wages and salaries of all staff directly working on that service.
+These costs include staff overheads, such as allowing for annual leave, sick leave, workers' compensation payments and long service leave. - Materials- supplies and services used in providing the service, including fleet costs. - Administrative expenses the office support for a service.
+Typically, an operational unit provides a number of services, so the administrative costs of that unit will need to be allocated across the different services. - Capital equipment and assets using in providing the service this may include plant hire or, where a council owns the equipment and assets, allowance for asset replacement, insurance and depreciation.